 Technically there is a second reason: to give back to the community.
 Others before me were instrumental in helping me learn things when I first got started, and I’m hoping to pay it forward here.

-If you want to visit an ad
+If you want to visit an ad, or make a donation

 , or even link/share my content, I would be absolutely grateful (and tickled pink